-The report concluded that the EPA has not succeeded in deepening regional value chains and those in and between SADC EPA States to any significant extent, but should strengthen the diversification of exports and regional value-added chains, as well as create more resilient supply chains that can adapt to future disruptions of the socio-economic development of the SADC.
+The resolution concluded that the EPA has not succeeded in deepening regional value chains and those in and between SADC EPA States to any significant extent, but should strengthen the diversification of exports and regional value-added chains, as well as create more resilient supply chains that can adapt to future disruptions of the socio-economic development of the SADC.

 It underlined the importance of developing regional value chains for the economic resilience of the region and expects the EPA to better contribute to combating the lasting problems of food sovereignty and poverty reduction in the SADC EPA States.

-Reiterating that green jobs that can contribute significantly to poverty eradication and social inclusion, both in EU Member States and in the SADC EPA States, Members urged the Commission, the European External Action Service and the EU delegations to facilitate dialogue with the aim of promoting mutual understanding on the impact of EU climate initiatives, such as the introduction of the Carbon Border Adjustment Mechanism (CBAM) Regulation and the Deforestation Regulation, and upcoming Union due diligence legislation.
+Reiterating that green jobs that can contribute significantly to poverty eradication and social inclusion, both in EU Member States and in the SADC EPA States, Members urged the Commission, the European External Action Service and the EU delegations to facilitate dialogue with the aim of promoting mutual understanding on the impact of EU climate initiatives.